directus/directus/docs/extensions/hooks.md

 ## Events

-Your hook can trigger on a variety of different events.
+Your hook can emit on a variety of different events.
 An event is defined by its type and its name.

 There are five event types to choose from: